SergeoLacruz/inventree-supplier-panel/README.md

 ```

 In this example 192.168.1.40:8123 is the local IP address and port where my
 InvenTree development server runs.
 Place here the appropriate address.
 In Production products section make sure that Product information and MyLists is activated.

 In the View tab of your app you find the Client-ID and the Client-Secret.
 Place those in
 the plugin settings.

 Digikey Supplierparts have to by in your InvenTree Database as described already in
 the Mouser section.

 ### Usage
 Using Digikey is more complex.
 The authorisation system is token based and they do not
 have a shopping cart API.

 #### Authorization
 The Digikey Client ID and the Client secret are the first things you need.
 With those
 you call an API endpoint.
 You HAVE to go through an interactive browser window and
 enter your credentials.
 Afterwards Digikey opens a callback URL on your local machine
 and transfers a key.
 With this key the plugin calls another API endpoint to create
 a token and a refresh token.
 The key gets bad after 60 seconds.

 The token is used for each call to a Digikey API.
 It is good for 30 minutes.
 It has to
 be refreshed using the refresh token.
 This one is valid for 90 days.

 The plugin has a button in the panel that initiates the first step.
 It opens a browser
 where you enter your credentials.
 When the OAuth callback is properly set the URL
 ...plugin/suppliercart/digikeytoken/ is called.
 This triggers a call to
 https://api.digikey.com/v1/oauth2/token from where the plugin get the tokens.
 The tokens
 are stored in the plugin setting area.
 Do not change them manually.

 Each time you transfer a PO the refresh token is called independently from the
 tokens live time.
 This also refreshes the refresh token.
 So you are save when
 you use the plugin ate least once in 90 days.
 In case the token gets bad you need to
 create a fresh set using the token button again.

 If you are confused now read the documentation on the Digikey WEB page for more details.

 #### MyLists
 Digikey does not have such a simple shopping cart API.
 The plugin uses the MyLists API.
 It creates a list on the WEB shop that can easily be transferred to a shopping
 cart.
 When creating a list a list name has to be provided.
 The plugin creates a name
 based on the PO name and adding a -xx that counts upwards each time you push the button.
 The reason is that each name is allowed only once.
 Even when the list is deleted, the
 name stays blocked forever.
 If you are done with your order delete the lists from your
 Digikey WEB account.

 #### Currency support
 Digikey requires a country code and a currency code.
 The plugin  uses the same translation
 as mentioned in the Mouser section and transfers both to Digikey.
 Digikey sends back the
 list in the correct currency.
 Unfortunately the currency code is not sent back.
 The only
 thing Digikey sends is a currency symbol but no info if $ is USD, AUD or whatever kind of Dollar.
 The plugin shows the symbol in the table for control.

+## Automatically add supplierparts
+The plugin can add supplierparts based on the supplier part number.
+For users with
+edit part permission a panel called "Automatic Supplier parts" is shown.
+Here
+you can select the supplier and add the exact supplier part number.
+The plugin
+will create a corresponding  supplierpart.
+I can fill the following part fields automatically:

+- Supplier part number
+- URL
+- Package when available
+- Lifecycle status
+- Minimum order
+- Description

+If the supplier does not provide information for a field it it left empty.

 ## How it works